NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_setup.md

 {style="warning"}

 ### 1.0 to 2.0

-Version 2.0 modified some functions to differentiate how they exposed the dynamic Memory and Payload structs.
+1. Version 2.0 modified some functions to differentiate how they exposed the dynamic Memory and Payload structs.
 Functions invoking operations using a payload, or accessing item memories in Blueprint and C++ should be reviewed.
 Blueprint Functions will always use the `FInstancedStruct` version, while C++ counterparts will use `TInstancedStruct`.
 Default item configurations using default memories are not affected.

+2. dsd

 <seealso style="cards">
    <category ref="related">